-World War II ended 74 years ago – so what happened to the hundreds of millions of weapons that were made for it?
+World War II ended over 70 years ago – so what happened to the hundreds of millions of weapons that were made for it?

 World War II was like no other war: it was warfare on an epic and global scale.

 War Production 1939 to 1945 (estimated)

 - Tanks, self-propelled artillery, vehicles: 6 million